 However, Shore warns, “People with diabetes who follow this plan will see a temporary drop in blood sugars, but it is short-lived and not sustainable.
 Even people with diabetes need some carbohydrates.
 There really isn’t enough science to back up the benefits in a meaningful way.”

 Finally, brain health seems to benefit, with some research showing ketosis stabilizes the function of neurons and even encourages the growth of mitochondria, the power plants of the brain.
-The keto diet actually began as a treatment for epilepsy in the 1920s.
+Risks aside, the keto diet actually began as a treatment for epilepsy in the 1920s.

 “There are no clinical applications for keto other than for epilepsy,” Shore notes.